 It’s one of the oldest film festivals (first held in 1946) in category A (ie non-specialized festival with feature film competition), along with the festivals in places like Cannes, Berlin, Venice and Tokyo.
 The Karlovy Vary Festival gained worldwide recognition over the past years and has become one of Europe’s major film events, where regularly appear many famous filmmakers from around the word.

 Crystal Globe (Czech: Křišťálový glóbus) is the main award for best film at the International Film Festival.
-Last winner (2012) was Martin Lund from Norway with his movie The Almost Man (Mer eller mindre mann).
+Last winner (2012) was János Szász from Hungary with his movie The Notebook (A nagy füzet).